OfficeDev/office-js-docs-pr/docs/excel/custom-functions-requirements.md

 ---
 ms.date: 05/01/2019
 description: Learn how to use custom functions on different platforms.
-title: Custom functions requirements (preview)
+title: Custom functions requirements
 localization_priority: Priority
 ---
 # Custom functions requirements

-Custom functions are currently available in developer preview on the following platforms:
+Custom functions are currently available on the following platforms:

 - Excel Online
 - Excel for Windows (64-bit version 1810 or later)